GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 #### EE version

+- [ ] Check new patches: maybe they added missing animations?
+(WIP)
 - [ ] <ins>Note for modders</ins>: add a section explaining ini files keywords meanings.
 - [ ] <ins>All components</ins>: list all EE games specific creatures that need to be patched.
 - [ ] <ins>Distinctive Fiends component</ins>: Is it very useful to add creatures sound clips for EE games?